FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

 Thus, given the query file ``seed.sql``, the files ``seed.json`` and ``seed.csv`` will be produced.

++ List of contests selected by the Secretary of State for audit, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners of the contest and the value of the error inflation factor (gamma). m_selected_contest_static.sql
+  * - Column Name
+    - Type
+    - Meaning
+  * - county_name
+    - Text String
+    - Name of County
+  * - contest_name
+    - Text String
+    - Name of contest
+  * - contest_type
+    - Text String
+    - Type of contest (statewide or countywide, per Rule 25.2.2(i))
+  * - winners_allowed
+    - Integer
+    - Number of winners allowed for the contest (required to calculate diluted margin)
+  * - gamma
+    - Number
+    - Error inflation factor defined in Stark's paper, Super-simple simultaneous single-ballot risk-limiting audits, which is cited in Lindeman and Stark's paper, A Gentle Introduction to Risk Limiting Audits, which is cited in Rule 25.2.2(j))

 + List of contests selected by Secretary of State for audit, with current status.
   Which contests has the
   Secretary selected for audit?
-Which contests (if any) has the Secretary selected for hand count? m_selected_contest_over_under.sql
+Which contests (if any) has the Secretary selected for hand count?
+How many discrepancies of each type? m_selected_contest_dynamic.sql
   * - Column Name
     - Type
     - Meaning
+  * - county_name
+    - Text String
+    - Name of County
+  * - contest_name
+    - Text String
+    - Name of contest
+  * - current_audit_type
+    - Text String
+    - Comparison audit, ballot polling audit or hand count
+  * - computerized_audit_status
+    - Text String
+    - Not started, in progress, risk limit achieved, or ended.
+      Because declaring a hand count ends the computerized portion of the audit, a contest that is being hand-counted will have the value "ended" in this field.
+  * - one_vote_over_count
+    - Integer
+    - The number of ballot cards in the random sequence so far (with duplicates) on which there is a one-vote overstatement
+      (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).
+  * - one_vote_under_count
+    - Integer
+    - The number of ballot cards in the random sequence so far (with duplicates) on which there is a one-vote understatement
+      (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).
-  * -
+  * - two_vote_over_count
+    - Integer
+    - The number of ballot cards in the random sequence so far (with duplicates) on which there is a two-vote overstatement
+      (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).
-    -
+  * - two_vote_under_count
-    -
+    - Integer
+    - The number of ballot cards in the random sequence so far (with duplicates) on which there is a two-vote understatement
+      (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).

 + Hashes of CVR and ballot manifest files m_cvr_hash.sql